Vitamin E and Selenium: Can You Take Them Together?

 Many common Selenium products can affect this interaction.

-Standalone supplements
+Standalone and combined supplements

 Other sources